esreyhan/channel_pizza/Readme.txt

 Mongodb's latest version has been downloaded and run directly.

-Mongodb has been configured as to adopt the following properties in line with the spring boot:
+Spring boot has been configured as to adopt the following properties in line with the spring boot:

 spring.data.mongodb.database = ChannelPizza